thriveweb/see-civil/content/see-civil/leaders/dean-ellis.md

   He was appointed to his current role at SEE Group's Workplace Health and Safety Manager in June 2016.
-In this orle, he identifies WHS risks and opportunities with potential to impact on SEE Group's operations, shape's the Group's WHS strategy and culture, liaises with the relevant state and industry regulators and provides strategic advice to the Group's senior managers.
+In this role, he identifies WHS risks and opportunities with potential to impact on SEE Group's operations, shape's the Group's WHS strategy and culture, liaises with the relevant state and industry regulators and provides strategic advice to the Group's senior managers.
 Dean